RoyZihao/pTSAfall2019/README.md

 There is no required textbook.
 Assigned readings will come from freely-available online material.

 #### Core materials
- - Time series analysis and its applications, by Shumway and Stoffer, 4th edition (freely available pdf)
+- Time series analysis and its applications, by Shumway and Stoffer, 4th edition
 - Pattern recognition and machine learning, Bishop
- - Gaussian processes Rassmussen & Williams, (materials freely available online, including gpml library)
+- Gaussian processes Rassmussen & Williams

 #### Useful extras
  - [Review notes from Stanford's machine learning class](http://cs229.stanford.edu/section/cs229-prob.pdf)